neuroinfolab/GeneEx2Conn/README.md

 # GeneEx2Conn
-This repository contains code for predicting human brain connectivity (_the connectome_) from regional gene expression (_the transcriptome_).
+This repository contains code for predicting human brain connectivity from regional gene expression.

 ## Description
 At a high-level, the connectome prediction problem is a small-network link prediction problem.
 Each node/brain region in the network has several thousand unique gene expression values.
 The goal is to predict connectivity strength between any pair of brain regions based solely on their node-wise features.
 This repo implements several architectures for solving the connectome prediction problem with emphasis on encoder-based models that capture genetic interactions within and between brain regions.